DeeMMoon/SensorImitationApp/README.md

 ## API

 -  POST
-    - /sensors/registration
+    - /sensors/registration - Кegistering a new sensor
-    - /measurements/add
+    - /measurements/add - Adding new weather data received from the sensor
 -  GET
-    - /measurements
+    - /measurements - Getting all the weather data
-    - /measurements/rainyDaysCount
+    - /measurements/rainyDaysCount - Getting the number of rainy days
 ## How to use

 1. Download the Git repository